Updated August 14, 2018.

 Detailed Estimates of Robeks Franchise Costs Based on Item 7 (Estimated Initial Investment) of Robeks’ 2018 Franchise Disclosure Document

-- The low/high range for store initial investment costs largely depends on the size of your Store, prior use, and overall condition.
+- The low/high range for Store initial investment costs depends on the size of your Store, prior use, and overall condition.
 These expenses assume you locate in an outdoor strip shopping center.

 - If you sign an Area Development Agreement, you will also have to pay an Area Development Fee (minimum of $20,000).

 - Leasehold improvements include costs to conform the approved location to the franchisor’s comprehensive specifications for lighting, flooring, wall coverings, ceiling treatments, retail displays, storefront design and build-out, building and health permits, general trade dress components, and other improvements to prepare the Store for opening.

 - Actual costs will depend on the size and pre-existing condition of the approved location.
 These estimates assume no structural, storefront, or exterior renovations, and a competitive environment where multiple contractors bid the leasehold improvements using the best available labor and material pricing in the local market.

 - These estimates also assume that the leasehold premises are delivered in “Vanilla Shell” condition, meaning that the landlord provides most base building interior improvements such as mechanical systems, utility lines and equipment, some ceiling and lighting improvements, electrical outlets, drywall finish, and restrooms, or a credit to tenant for the same.

 - Actual costs may be lower if the landlord provides over-standard improvements or contributes any additional tenant improvement allowance.

 3. Equipment: $65,000 to $74,000